Samsung BotChef v.3

 Cycloidal Gearbox

-During the BotChef project, I developed a series of cycloidal gearbox-based actuators for use in the arm.
-In the v.3 arm, two of these gearbox variants were used for the first and second rotary joint.
-A further description of that work can be found here.
+During the BotChef project, I developed a series of cycloidal gearbox-based actuator systems for use in the robotic arm.
+In v.3, two of these variants were implemented in the first and second rotary joints.
+Further details on this work are documented separately.

 Previous